szczyglis-dev/browser-ip-host-auto-header/README.md

 ---

-## OPTIONS WINDOW:
+## Screenshot:

 ![chrome](https://user-images.githubusercontent.com/61396542/155437076-dd0f28fb-981b-40c8-9cb2-2def2b8588d1.png)

 ---

-### IP-HOST AUTO-HEADER is free to use but if you liked then you can donate project via BTC:
+### This software is free to use but if you liked then you can donate project via BTC:

 **1LK9tDPBuBFXCKUThFWXNvdcdJ4gzx1Diz**